 Angel: A flashback to the early life of vampire Darla occurs, according to the caption, in the Virginia Colony in 1609.
 As anyone who's attended Virginia public schools knows, in 1609 the colony consisted solely of the struggling Jamestown settlement, which, in 1609-1610, went through what's known as the Starving Time and was almost abandoned.
 Yes, by 1609 the colony included a few women, but it certainly wouldn't have had an Olde English style inn to shelter Darla while on her deathbed waiting for a vampire master to drop in and turn her.
 All the writers had to do, to make the chronology plausible, would have been to add a couple of decades and set the flashback in, say, 1629.

-Better Call Saul is supposed to be set in 2002, but it has elements such as a train from 2006, a gun that wasn't made until 2010, and Jimmy's camera crew looking more like kids from the 2010's than the late '90s.
+Better Call Saul is supposed to be set in 2002, but New Mexico Rail Runner trains (which didn't start service until 2006) appear in several shots, Tuco uses a revolver model that wasn't made until 2010, car models from 2005 onwards creep into the background of several shots, and Jimmy's camera crew looks more like kids from the 2010's than 2002.

 The Big Bang Theory: One episode is bookended by the gang coming from/going to a Renaissance Fair, with Sheldon commenting in the intro: "Worst.
 Renaissance.
 Fair.
 Ever." and then listing all the common anachronisms relevant to Fairs... and, on the outro, the gang returns to a Fair, Sheldon now wearing Spock's uniform (including ears), holding a tricorder, and commenting as if he were on Star Trek, visiting another planet.
 This is of course deliberate and lampshaded; tired of Sheldon's complaining, the rest of the gang told him he could pretend to be a Star Trek character investigating on the Planet Of The Week.
 Many of which did feature analogues to Earth history, where any "anachronisms" could be explained away as the planet's natives copying a period from Earth inexactly.